sidequestdev/lets-make-an-ecs/README.md

   - Systems are functions that operate on one or more entities with components of interest

 System: A way to query for components and update them

+## Component

+- Will be an abstract class
+- Will have a proctected abstract name

+## Component Map

+- Should extend `Map` class
+- Will have convenience methods to add, remove, and get components